-Haridwar Attractions and Sightseeing - Haridwar Tourist Attractions
+Haridwar Sightseeing - Sightseeing of Haridwar

 The clear blue sky, the glimmering mountains on the horizon and the murmur of River Ganga, is too irresistible an attraction.
 Haridwar Sightseeing Tour including those only those places of Haridwar city, which are famous by vacationer or tourists.
 Haridwar has some very interesting places which you must visit.

 Haridwar Ashrams and Dharamshalas take in name only fees from pilgrims for accommodation and gives very essential services.

 Awesome Sightseeings of Haridwar

 Bara Bazaar : On the north-side of the canal, between Har Ki Pauri and the Upper Road, is multi-colored Bara Bazaar.
 Along with the spiritual paraphernalia or prasaad (foodstuff offered to the gods, photos of the deities, religious pamphlets etc) are scores of tiny stalls crammed along both sides of bazaar selling an variety of goods including shawls, brassware, glass bangles, wooden whistles, bamboo canes and can baskets.

 Bharat Mata Temple : Sited in Sapt Sarovar near ashram of Haridwar, Bharat Mata Temple is a holy place of its own kind.
 Bharat Mata Mandir was founded by Swami Satyamitranand Giri.
 On 15th May 1983, the temple was instated by Late Prime Minister, Smt.
 Indira Gandhi.
 The temple is also unique in the sense that it is built in 8 stories, each of which represents a specific theme and is devoted to various legends and deities of India.
 The eight-storey temple rises up to a height of 180 ft.